Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Account health

-Your account health is driven by collateral, unrealized PnL, and total maintenance margin required.
+Your account health is driven by Adjusted Account Value, unrealized PnL, and total maintenance margin required.

-• Health above 100% means you have buffer above initial requirements
+• Health above 100% means you have buffer above maintenance requirements.

 Adjusting leverage